Chocolate Mousse Dessert with Warm Caramel Sauce

 - 1 teaspoon vanilla extract

 - MAKE CHOCOLATE MIXTURE: Melt chocolate chips in a medium saucepan over low heat, stirring until smooth.
 Stir in 1 cup cream and 1 cup grated coconut.
-Pour into a large bowl and let cool.
+Pour into a large bowl and let cool to room temperature.
 Whisk egg yolks into cooled chocolate mixture.

-- WHIP CREAM: Using an electric mixer, in a separate bowl, beat the chilled whipping cream until soft peaks form.
+- WHIP CREAM: Using an electric mixer or immersion blender, in a separate bowl, beat the chilled whipping cream until soft peaks form.
 Set aside (place bowl in fridge if possible).

 - BEAT EGG WHITES: Clean and dry the beaters, then in a separate small bowl, beat egg whites until stiff peaks form, but not dry.

-- COMPLETE THE MOUSSE AND FREEZE: Fold whipped cream into the chocolate mixture.
+- COMPLETE THE MOUSSE AND FREEZE: Gently fold whipped cream into the chocolate mixture in 2-3 stages.
 Then gently fold in egg whites.
 Pour mousse mixture into a 10 inch spring form pan (9 inch will work too) with 2 inch sides.
 Cover and freeze at least 6 hours or overnight.

 - MAKE CARAMEL SAUCE: Stir sugar and water over low heat in a medium saucepan until it dissolves (about 5-7 minutes).
 Increase heat to medium and gently boil WITHOUT STIRRING until the syrup turns a light caramel colour (about 8-9 minutes).
 Carefully add whipping cream (it will bubble vigorously) and stir until smooth.
 Remove from heat.
 Stir in butter and vanilla until smooth.
 If making a day ahead (or more), cover and refrigerate, then when ready to use, heat on low, stirring frequently until warm.
 Put sauce in a gravy or coffee thermos if desired to keep warm.

 - TO SERVE: Place mousse in fridge for 30 minutes before serving to soften slightly.
 Run a sharp knife around the sides, the release the sides of the spring form pan.
 Place mousse (with bottom of spring form pan) on a serving plate.
 Sprinkle on coconut for garnish (I like to toast coconut first).
 Ladle a bit of warm caramel sauce onto plates.
 Slice mousse into thin wedges (it's very rich so keep slices thin!).
 Drizzle on a bit more sauce you like.
 Dig in!